jlreedNIC/ccx-lexer-project/ccx_parser_spec.md

 widget.ccx
 ```

-Each of these source files and the result produced by a correct lexer when scanning the file is
-available on the course website.
-The output of your lexer will be compared with the correct result
+Each of these source files and the result produced by a correct lexer when scanning the file is available in the github assignment.
+You will need to compare the output of your lexer with the reference files using diff.
-for each file.
 If your lexer produces correct results for each of the files listed above, you will earn
 100% of the total possible points on this assignment.
-If your lexer does not compile using Code::Blocks Version 16.01 on an NIC standard lab
+Your lexer must compile and run using the supplied Makefile on an Ubuntu system equivalent to what is installed on the NIC lab laptops.
-workstation, at least 50% of the total possible points on this assignment will be deducted from
-your score.
-You are required to do your own work for this assignment.
-Failure to comply will result a score
-of 0 for this homework.
+There are 13 files.
+For every file that your lexer doesn't produce correct output you will lose 10% (at my discretion).
-Your lexer must take its arguments from the commandline.
-Your lexer will be executed against all files shown above as follows assuming your lexer is named "lexer":
+Your lexer must take its arguments from the command line.

 ```
 lexer hello_world.ccx